-The Respondent has not been commonly known by the disputed domain name.
+- The Respondent has not been commonly known by the disputed domain name.

-The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
+- The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
 The Respondent has no connection or affiliation with the Complainant whatsoever.
 On this record, Respondent has not been commonly known by the disputed domain name.

-The disputed domain name (at least for some time of its existence) was used to free ride on Complainant's trademarks by misleading the public about origin of the services offered on the domain name website and establishing likelihood of confusion with the Complainant and its business.
+- The disputed domain name was used to free ride on Complainant's trademarks by misleading the public about origin of the services offered on the domain name website and establishing likelihood of confusion with the Complainant and its business and also likely for fraudulent phishing purposes.

-No bona fide use of the disputed domain name has been established also because the Respondent provided false and misleading statements on the domain name website, apparently with an intention to create a false impression that the services offered through the website were provided either directly by the Complainant or with its authorisation.
+- No bona fide use of the disputed domain name has been established also because the Respondent provided false and misleading statements on the domain name website, apparently with an intention to create a false impression that the services offered through the website were provided either directly by the Complainant or with its authorisation.